 My Mother And Movies

-On this very special day, I would like to spend some time talking about a great lady--My Mom--and the films she loved..
+On this what would have been her 80th birthday I would like to spend some time talking about--My Mom--and the films she loved..

 From a very early age, I remember spending many Saturday afternoons with mom, watching a show called Creature Double Feature, where a local host would introduce classic horror films like Frankenstein, Dracula, (both from 1931), House of Wax (1953) The Blob, (1958) I Was a Teenage Werewolf (1957)-just to name a few.